Full List: New Ranking for Nigeria in List of 10 African Countries With Lowest Fuel Prices

 Nigeria

-The federal government has fully deregulated the market, and this has led to a significant increase in fuel pump prices at filling stations.
+The federal government has fully deregulated the market, leading to a significant increase in fuel pump prices at filling stations.

-However, at $0.629 per litre average price, Nigeria remains one of the cheapest places to by fuel in Africa at 6th and 17th globally.
+However, at an average price of $0.629 per litre, Nigeria remains one of the cheapest places to buy fuel in Africa, at 6th and 17th globally.

 Nigeria previously ranked 22nd in the world.